 Occupying a particularly rugged yet beautiful portion of the coast near Leeds, Staithes is like something out of an old sea shanty or story.
 A narrow road lined with shops, pubs and houses curls down towards the water in a place that has made its living off the sea.
 Heck, Captain Cook got his first taste of maritime life when he lived here in the 1740s.

 You can find out more about him – and the area – at the Staithes Museum, while a stroll from there will take you to the Staithes Art Gallery, showcasing some famed local artists.
-On your way down to the rockpool-studded beach, grab a pot of tea and a freshly-baked scone at Dotty’s Vintage Tearoom, then wander further to the Cod & Lobster.
+On your way down to the rockpool-studded beach, grab a pot of tea and a freshly-baked scone at Dotty’s Vintage Tearoom.

 Scarborough

-When it comes to the Yorkshire seaside, Scarborough has it all.
-Two beaches, ice cream shops, arcades, history, shops and pubs galore – hence it’s the spiritual home of the seaside break.
-Jump on the train and Scarbados is near enough to Leeds to have you on the beach in well under two hours.
+When it comes to Yorkshire seaside towns, Scarborough has it all.
+Two beaches, ice cream shops, arcades, history, shops and pubs galore – making it the spiritual home of the seaside break.
+Jump on the train and it’s near enough to Leeds to have you on the beach in well under two hours.

 If you’re looking for the quieter life, make a beeline for the more serene North Bay, or stick around the South Bay for the classic bucket and spade experience, with excellent chippies and sea view pubs aplenty.
 It makes for a great year-round destination for the family, with a famous open-air theatre, Scarborough Castle, museums, parks and even a Sea Life centre.